NODE HELP

 Purer Functional Style

-Ramda library for JavaScript programmers, encourages the use of pure functions, which are functions that produce the same output given the same input and have no side effects.
+The Ramda library for JavaScript programmers encourages the use of pure functions, which are functions that produce the same output given the same input and have no side effects.
 Pure functions enhance code reliability and make it easier to test.

 Create Functional Pipelines

-Ramda while running the test suite provides tools for composing functions, allowing developers to build complex operations by combining simpler functions.
-This composability leads easy to create functional, more readable and maintainable code.
+Ramda provides tools for composing functions, allowing developers to build complex operations by combining simpler functions.
+This composability makes it easy to create functional, more readable, and maintainable code.

 Currying